Scroll down and click

 The North Downs Way, Kev Reynolds - A guide to walking The North Downs Way in southern England and part of a two-book series on the North and South Downs ways.
 Each trail is split into 12 day-long sections, each illustrated with a route map showing stopping points and places of interest.
 This guide gives a thorough

-charged with developing and maintaining the Trails.
-Published March 13
+with developing and maintaining the Trails.
+Published Jan 16

 North Downs Way (British Walking Guide), John Curtin - A